Case Transfer Criteria and Procedures

 • The sending and receiving ARAs pre-approve the transfer due to special circumstances (e.g., Medical Case Management Services).

-The exception is if one (1) or more of the allegations in a referral were not investigated.
-In such a case, the service portion of a pre-disposition case cannot be transferred until the investigation is completed.
+However, if one (1) or more of the allegations in a referral were not investigated, the service portion of a pre-disposition case cannot be transferred until the investigation is completed.

-The following types of cases can also be transferred, if they meet the corresponding requirements, if any:
+The following types of cases can also be transferred, if they meet the corresponding requirements:

 Case/Child to be Transferred